Experimental rock: Early 1970s

 By the late 1960s to early 1970s, experimental rock music further proliferated across the world with the emergence of scenes that drew influence from American and British avant-garde rock bands.
 Germany's krautrock scene, partly born out of the student movements of 1968, and originally centered on Kommune 1, took form as German youth sought a unique countercultural identity distinct from the country's past traditions, which ultimately led to bands developing a form of experimental rock that rejected formal rock conventions, and was primarily inspired by minimalism, avant-garde, and contemporary classical composers such as Stockhausen, as well as American experimental rock artists like the Velvet Underground and Frank Zappa.
 Prominent acts such as Can, Faust, Neu!, Amon Düül II, Ash Ra Tempel, Kraftwerk, Tangerine Dream, and Popol Vuh merged elements of psychedelic rock with electronic music, funk, and jazz improvisation.

+Can's 1971 album Tago Mago has been described as a "genre-defining" work of experimental rock music.
+British magazine Uncut cited the album along with Ege Bamyasi (1972) and Future Days (1973) as "experimental rock touchstones".

 In Czechoslovakia while under the Soviet Union, the Prague Underground led by the Plastic People of the Universe and underground samizdat writer Egon Bondy made experimental rock music as inspired by then banned US artists such as the Velvet Underground and Frank Zappa.
 The Plastic People of the Universe were later arrested, and their trial sparked the creation of Charter 77, the movement which contributed to the later Velvet Revolution that ended the regime.